eficode-academy/github-actions-katas/labs/06-docker-image.md

 This is what the two scripts: `ci/build-docker.sh` and `ci/push-docker.sh` expects, and they will read the name of the git commit from an environment variable named `GIT_COMMIT`, which we must define.

 ### Tasks
-- To start Docker credentials should be stored as secrets at Github Actions Repository.
+- To start Docker credentials should be stored as repository secrets at Github Actions Repository.
 Please go to `Settings > Secrets > New repository secret` to add them.

 ![Github Secrets](img/secret.png)